awilde27/awilde27.github.io/aboutme.md

 </div>

+I am currently working at 360i as a Data Scientist in New York.
+My work involves Data Engineering and implementing Mathematical models into production code.
+My data engineering involves constructing cloud-based data pipelines and other ETL, and I work heavily with time series models.

-Fourth year student at UC Berkeley studying Applied Math with a Data Science concentration.
-I am passionate about learning, and love building projects to test what I've learned.
-Favorite classes at Cal so far have been Math 55 (Discrete Math), Stat 134 (Probability), and CS 189 (Machine Learning).
+Recently, I graduated from UC Berkeley as an Applied Math major with a Data Science concentration.
+I am passionate about learning, and built many projects to test what I've learned.
+Favorite classes at Cal were Math 55 (Discrete Math), Stat 134 (Probability), and CS 189 (Machine Learning).

 Through my past work, I have become interested in insight focused Data Science, particularly product-based Data Science, and Marketing & Business Analytics.
 My dream would be to join a company that has something to do with my personal interests outside of school and work.